rmccrear/codex-lv3-may-2025/VOCABULARY_LIST.md

 ### Server

-A computer program that delivers things (like files or data) to your browser when you ask for them—like a waiter bringing food at a restaurant.
+A computer program or device that provides services, resources, or data to other programs (called clients) over a network.
+In web development, servers deliver things like files or data to your browser when you ask for them—like a waiter bringing food at a restaurant.

 ### Node.js (Node)